thegazettedata/data-processing/projects/caucus-results/readme.md

 #About this project
 These scripts are used to download caucus results from the APIs of each of the state's parties.
-They grab all the county and statewide data for each race and create CSV files with it.
+They grab all the county and statewide data for each caucus and create CSV files with it.
 They use [Ruby](https://github.com/ruby/ruby) to convert the JSON data from the APIs into CSV files.

 ###APIs
 These are the sites we are downloading data from: